 Copper recycling plays an important role in copper availability since today’s primary copper is tomorrow’s recycled material.
 The recovery and recycling of copper also helps to satisfy increasing demand and to build a sustainable future for future generations.

-During the last decade, around 35 percent of global copper demand was met with recycled copper.
+During the last decade, more than 30 percent of global copper demand was met with recycled copper.
 Future innovative policies and technologies should continue to contribute to resource efficiency in mining “primary” copper and recycling “secondary” copper.

 Sustainable Mining Practices